A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Introduction

 \section{Introduction}

 Hybrid systems, characterized by the interplay between continuous state dynamics and discrete event transitions, constitute a fundamental modeling paradigm for complex socio-economic engineering systems.
 Within this broad class, \textit{regime-switching jump-diffusions} occupy a central role, capturing systems where continuous stochastic trajectories are modulated by a hidden or observable Markov chain.
 Applications range from fault-tolerant control in networked systems \cite{YinZhu2010,pan2023resilience,pan2022poisoned} and cyber-physical security \cite{ZhuBasar2015,Pasqualetti2015Geometric,pan2023stochastic} to economic systems \cite{MaoYuan2006}.
+Beyond control within a fixed jump structure, a substantial body of work secures estimation and control for uncertain, switched, and networked systems, including asynchronous $H_\infty$ filtering for Markov jump systems~\citep{FangRenWangStojanovicHe2024} and robust identification of stochastic nonlinear parameter-varying models~\citep{MoratoStojanovic2021}, together with resilient consensus tracking and vibration suppression for multi-agent helicopter slung-load systems~\citep{PengSongSongTejadoStojanovic2026}.
+These approaches secure estimation and tracking against noise, faults, and adversarial perturbations under a given switching law; the present paper is complementary, placing the \emph{regime-transition law itself} inside a two-player zero-sum game, so that robustness is sought against an adversary shaping the discrete mode dynamics in addition to the continuous trajectory.

 In these settings, decision-making is rarely monolithic.
 It operates hierarchically: fast-timescale controllers regulate the continuous state (e.g., stabilizing a plant or hedging a portfolio), while slow-timescale policies influence the discrete operating modes (e.g., system reconfiguration or regime induction).
 However, classical literature typically decouples these layers.
 The theory of \textit{Piecewise-Deterministic Markov Processes} (PDMPs) \cite{Davis1984PDMP,CostaStability1999} and switching diffusions \cite{YinZhu2010} generally treats the regime transition mechanism as either exogenous (governed by nature) or subject to a single controller's optimization (optimal switching) \cite{Kharroubi2010Optimal}.